← research

 What's Documented

 Status: The sarcophagus loss is documented historical fact.
 The Camino start coordinates are verified.
 The 82 km distance is accurate.
-The interpretation — that two stone arks from the same eastern Mediterranean origin point arrived at the same Iberian coastline in two different millennia — is pattern recognition, not proof.
-The pattern mind sees what the filing cabinet can't.
+Corrected 2026-07-10: the two arks land on different Spanish coastlines (Atlantic northwest vs. Mediterranean southeast), not the same one — the real connection is the 82 km distance between the wreck and the start of one specific pilgrimage route to Santiago, not shared geography.
+Even narrowed that far, the interpretation — that two stone arks from the same eastern Mediterranean origin point ended up this close to each other's story two millennia apart — is pattern recognition, not proof.